 Today, visitors can explore Deadwood's preserved historic district to better understand the environment in which the Gem operated.

-For more historical insight into Deadwood and the Black Hills, visit Miss Laura’s Brothel Museum to learn about the local history of prostitution.
+For more historical insight into Deadwood and the Black Hills, visit:

 The Gem Theater in Popular Culture